tsutterley/pyTMD/doc/source/api_reference/check_points.rst

 ============

 - Check if points are within a tide model domain
-- Can check OTIS format tidal solutions provided by Ohio State University and ESR
+- Can check OTIS format tidal solutions provided by Oregon State University and ESR
 - Can check Global Tide Model (GOT) solutions provided by Richard Ray at GSFC
 - Can check Finite Element Solution (FES) models provided by AVISO